 Health Security Corps

-Under the Health Security Initiative, the Australian Government has established the Health Security Corps to deploy Australian health professionals in non-clinical roles in government agencies, NGOs, international organisations, research bodies and regional institutions.
+The Health Security Corps was established as part of the Australian Volunteers Program to deploy Australian health professionals in non-clinical roles in partner government agencies, NGOs, international organisations, research bodies and regional institutions.

 Health Security Corps deployments aim to build in-country capacity for the prevention and containment of infectious disease threats.
-The Health Security Corps also builds people-to-people and institutional links to share knowledge and experiences, strengthens networks and increases understanding of health security across the region.
+The Health Security Corps also builds people-to-people and institutional links to share knowledge and experiences.

 We are looking for volunteers with a range of skills including laboratory work, field epidemiology, policy development for disease control, public communication and animal health.